philiplinden/symbaroum-vault/Places/Ambria/Yndaros/Lindaros.md

 It is clear that, eventually, they all perished due to a terrible bleeding disease (*See [[Mass Death of Lindaros]])*.[^1]

 [^1]: In Year 16, there was an outbreak of the *Blood Spray Disease* in [[Thistle Hold]], killing 500-1000 humans.
 The origin of the disease was never found, but rumors abound.
-A direct connection has not been made between the *Blood Spray Disease* and the fall of Lindaros. *See: [[@Throne1.ThistleHoldWrath]] p.
+A direct connection has not been made between the *Blood Spray Disease* and the fall of Lindaros. *See: [[Throne of Thorns 1 - Wrath of the Warden]] p.
 13-14*